Alibirb/SOTE/README.md

 ----------------
 The SOTE editor is built into the game.
 Press F1 to toggle between "Edit" and "Play" modes.

 The editor contains a text editor box, which can be used to alter the scene and the objects in it.
 The data is stored as YAML, with AngelScript for update functions, callbacks, and other scripting needs.
-Take a look at the sample level (loaded into the editor by default) to see how things work.
+Take a look at the sample level (loaded into the editor by default, and located at media/SampleLevel.yaml) to see how things work.

 The Attachment System